ANIKETKHAVNEKAR/NetflixClone/README.md

 Submit a pull request, describing the changes you have made and their purpose.
 Please ensure that your contributions align with the project's guidelines and coding standards.

+contri

 ##Acknowledgments
 This project is inspired by the popular streaming platform Netflix.
 We would like to express our gratitude to the open-source community for their valuable contributions and inspiration.
 Contact
-If you have any questions or suggestions regarding the Netflix Clone project, please feel free to contact us at your-email@example.com.
+If you have any questions or suggestions regarding the Netflix Clone project, please feel free to contact us at khavnekarsharda08@gmail.com.
 We appreciate your feedback and support.

 Happy streaming!